ni/install-systemlink-enterprise/guide/configuration/configure-hostnames.md

 If required, enable access to the MiniO UI as follows:

 1. In systemlink-values.yaml, set `minio.ingress.enabled` to true.
 2. Provide a hostname for `minio.ingress.hostname`.
-A suggestion would be "systemlink-minio.myorganization.org"
+For example, "systemlink-minio.myorganization.org".

 Enable access to the MinIO API as follows:

 1. In systemlink-values.yaml, set `minio.apiIngress.enabled` to true.
 2. Provide a hostname for `minio.apiIngress.hostname`.
-A suggestion would be "systemlink-minio-api.myorganization.org"
+For example, "systemlink-minio-api.myorganization.org"